nikol-mulokandov/Continuous-Wavelet-Transform-/README.md

-Abstract
+## **Project Overview**

-This project implements the analysis of a cough signal using Continuous Wavelet Transform (CWT), based on the methodology outlined in the article "Application of Wavelet Transform in Analysis of Cough Sound Records".
-The CWT enables simultaneous time and frequency domain representation, making it well-suited for signals with rapid temporal changes, like a cough.
-We implemented the approach ourselves, applying the CWT using the Mexican Hat, Haar, and Morlet mother wavelets.
-After verifying the algorithm with a reference signal, we analyzed the cough signal.
-The scalograms are presented in time vs. scale, using different resolutions (1:16, 1:31, 1:61, and 1:128) to provide various levels of detail in time and frequency representation.
+This project implements Continuous Wavelet Transform (CWT) techniques based on the article "Application of Wavelet Transform in Analysis of Cough Sound Records" to analyze cough signals.
+CWT is ideal for handling the rapid temporal changes in cough signals by providing simultaneous time and frequency domain representation.

+### **Implementation**

+- **Data Processing:** Applied CWT to cough recordings using Mexican Hat, Haar, and Morlet wavelets.
+Verified the approach with a reference signal and generated scalograms as time vs. scale.
+- **Resolution Analysis:** Evaluated four resolutions (1:16, 1:31, 1:61, 1:128) to explore frequency and scale relationships.

+### **Results**

+- **Reference Signal:** Scalograms aligned with expected results, confirming the inverse relationship between frequency and scale.
+- **Cough Signal:** Morlet and Haar wavelets demonstrated the best correlation and detail, while the Mexican Hat wavelet was less effective.

+### **Conclusion**

+The project effectively applied CWT for analyzing cough signals, with Morlet wavelet showing the most suitability.
+The analysis provides insights into selecting appropriate wavelets and resolution for detailed signal representation.